scot-taylor-ibm/compare-comply/tooling.md

 # Using the Compare and Comply Tooling
 {: #using_tool}

-The service provides Compare and Comply Tooling to enable you to work with governing documents in a GUI environment.
-This short tutorial introduces the Tooling and takes you through the process of uploading and processing documents, then working with the results.
+The Compare and Comply Tooling enables you to work with governing documents in a GUI environment.
+This tutorial introduces the Tooling and takes you through the process of uploading and processing documents, then working with the results.
 {: shortdesc}

 ## Tooling capabilities